Bactrim Ds Generic Name & Formulations

 <2months: see Contraindications. ≥2months: 8mg/kg per day trimethoprim (40mg/kg per day of sulfamethoxazole) in 2 divided doses at 12 hour intervals for 5 days (shigellosis) or 10 days (otitis media, UTIs).
 PJP treatment: as adult; PJP prophylaxis or renal impairment: see full labeling.

 History of drug-induced immune thrombocytopenia with use of trimethoprim and/or sulfonamides.
 Megaloblastic anemia due to folate deficiency.
 Pediatrics <2 months.
 Marked hepatic damage.
 Severe renal insufficiency when renal status cannot be monitored.
+Concomitant dofetilide.

 Not for group A β-hemolytic strep.
 Avoid prolonged administration.
 Monitor CBCs, urine, and renal function.
-Hepatic or renal dysfunction.
+Hepatic or renal impairment.
 AIDS (increased risk of toxicities).
 Folate or G6PD deficiency.
 Severe allergy or bronchial asthma.
+Circulatory shock.
 Malnutrition.
 Porphyria or thyroid dysfunction.
 Disorders of potassium metabolism.
 Monitor for electrolyte abnormalities, hematologic toxicity.
 Maintain adequate hydration.
-Discontinue at 1st sign of skin rash or any other hypersensitivity reactions.
+Discontinue at 1st sign of skin rash or any other serious reaction.
 Elderly.
-Pregnancy (Cat.D).
+Embryo-fetal toxicity.
+Pregnancy.
 Nursing mothers.

+See Contraindications.
 Caution with concomitant CYP2C8, 2C9, or OCT2 substrates.
 May potentiate oral anticoagulants (eg, warfarin), hypoglycemics, phenytoin, methotrexate, digoxin; monitor.
 May be potentiated by indomethacin.
 May increase risk of thrombocytopenia with diuretics (esp. thiazides).
 Nephrotoxicity with cyclosporine in renal transplant.
 Megaloblastic anemia with >25mg/week doses of pyrimethamine.
 May antagonize tricyclic antidepressants.
 May interfere with assays for serum methotrexate, creatinine.
 PJP treatment: avoid leucovorin.

-Nausea, vomiting, anorexia, allergic skin reactions, blood dyscrasias (eg, megaloblastic anemia), hemolysis, hepatic or renal toxicity, crystalluria, pancreatitis, photosensitivity, drug fever, rash (may be serious, eg, Stevens-Johnson syndrome, toxic epidermal necrolysis), hypoglycemia, hyperkalemia, hyponatremia; C. difficile associated diarrhea.
+Nausea, vomiting, anorexia, allergic skin reactions, blood dyscrasias (eg, megaloblastic anemia), hemolysis, hepatic or renal toxicity, crystalluria, pancreatitis, photosensitivity, drug fever, rash (may be serious, eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, drug reaction with eosinophilia and systemic symptoms, others), hypoglycemia, hyperkalemia, hyponatremia; C. difficile associated diarrhea, thrombocytopenia.